SYNOPSIS

 --socket

-Overide the default location of the socket used to comunicate with the service.
+Override the default location of the socket used to communicate with the service.

 OPTIONS